Random Image

 Kärt Tambet (artistic director)

-Kärt is a true Ethno-soul whose biggest passion is learning about musical traditions of different people and places, and creating her own sonic expression through these exposures.
+Kärt is a true ETHNO-soul whose biggest passion is learning about musical traditions of different people and places, and creating her own sonic expression through these exposures.
 For that reason she also earned a degree in Global Music from the Sibelius Academy in Helsinki, Finland.
 In addition to that, Kärt is an occasional host of radio shows, plays DJ sets at parties, gives workshops and teaches at various music camps and different community settings.

-At Ethno, she is responsible for making sure that all the artistic work and everyday activities are running as smoothly as possible.
+At ETHNO, she is responsible for making sure that all the artistic work and everyday activities are running as smoothly as possible.

 Hanna-Reet Ruul (Head of Communication)